Coursera Inc. (COUR) Shares Rise Despite Market Challenges

-Coursera Inc. (NYSE: COUR)’s stock price has plunge by 5.08relation to previous closing price of 11.61.
-Nevertheless, the company has seen a 9.12% surge in its stock price over the last five trading sessions.
+The stock price of Coursera Inc. (NYSE: COUR) has jumped by 5.51 compared to previous close of 11.61.
+Despite this, the company has seen a gain of 9.57% in its stock price over the last five trading days.
 Barron’s reported on 07/28/22 that Coursera Stock Sinks as Analysts Downgrade Shares After Guidance Cut

 Is It Worth Investing in Coursera Inc. (NYSE: COUR) Right Now?

-There are mixed opinions on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 5 rating it as “hold,” and 0 rating it as “sell.”
+Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now